-PROPOSA L (Please describe and show on plan or sketch)
+PROPOSAL (Please describe and show on plan or sketch)

-See Attache ed
+See Attached

 CURRENT USE OF LAND (Show information on plan or sketch)

-List all exist Bare Land ing uses on the parcel(s) and describe all buildings L·
+List all existing uses on the parcel(s) and describe all buildings Bare Land

-USES ON A ADJACENT LOTS (Show information on plan or sketch)
+USES ON ADJACENT LOTS (Show information on plan or sketch)

 North Ross Creek; undeveloped land

 East Undeveloped land; farm land beyond

 South Farmland; rural residences

 West RV Park

-DECLARA TION
+DECLARATION

-application i the informat true and corn to the use of the information provided in the application and a accordance with the Agricultural Land Commission Act and ion provided in the application and all the supporting documents.
-I/we understand that the Agricultural Land Commission the information and documents provided. d regulation.
-Furthermore, I/we declare that ents are, to the best of my/our knowledge,
+I/we consent to the use of the information provided in the application and all supporting documents to process the application in accordance with the Agricultural Land Commission Act and regulation.
+Furthermore, I/we declare that the information provided in the application and all the supporting documents are, to the best of my/our knowledge, true and correct.
+I/we understand that the Agricultural Land Commission will take the steps necessary to confirm the accuracy of the information and documents provided.

 Date Signature of Owner or Agent Print Name

 Date Signature of Owner or Agent Print Name

 Date Signature of Owner or Agent Print Name

-D1

-re the following documents are enclosed with your applic
+Please ensure the following documents are enclosed with your application:

-etch showing proposal & adjacent uses of Application (See instructions)
+- Application fee payable to the Local Government - Certificate of Title or Title Search Print - Agent authorization (if using agent) - Map or sketch showing proposal & adjacent uses - Proof of Notice of Application (See instructions) - Photographs (optional)